sky2future/pytorch_ai/README.md

+2022/12/10:
+this code is aimed for torch ai algorithm utils. python's magic and easy usage make it easy to do lots of things, so i want borrow its easy function to achieve more complicate ai function.

 this repository mainly stores some my code which is related CV.
 I welcome everyone to see my idea,code! it is my pleasure!